It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 This American brand prides itself on using botanical ingredients to create vibrant, natural hair dye.
 The problem is?
 They only seem to have one colour: red!
 That being said, you can play with how deep or light the red shade is, depending on how long you leave it on

 This unisex brand aims to not only provide wonderful hair dye, but beard dye as well!
 Indeed, the Henna Guys insist their products are safe enough to dye your eyebrows with, too!
+They offer a wide range of hair colours to choose from, ranging from light brown to jet black.

 Prefer your henna in cream, rather than powdered form?
 Surya Brasil is the brand for you!
-This semi permanent henna hair dye comes in a wide range of hues and promises to cover grey hair thoroughly.
+This semi permanent hair dye comes in a wide range of hues and promises to cover grey hair thoroughly.

 Price: Around $17